Noeda/rllama/README.md

 CPU implementation.
 I was inspired by an amazing CPU implementation here: https://github.com/ggerganov/ggml that could run GPT-J 8B models.

-As of writing of this, this can run LLaMA-7B at around ~1 token per second, using something like 1.5 threads because I haven't yet properly figured out how to multithread this.
+As of writing of this, this can run LLaMA-7B at around ~1 token per second, on a Ryzen 3950X using something like 1.5 threads because I haven't yet properly figured out how to multithread this.

 It uses AVX2 intrinsics to speed up itself.
 Therefore, you need an x86-family CPU to run this.